 Mounting the external antenna to a metal roof is as easy as putting it on the roof.
 The internal antenna can be mounted to your dashboard with an adhesive strip or velcro, both of which are provided.

 Weboost typically provides several antenna packages for each booster model.
 Previous models included auto, RV, First Reponders (fleet), and trucking (OTR) models with antennas well suited for each application.
-In this initial launch of the Drive Reach, weboost has on the auto and fleet models available.
-The fleet unit has a NMO antenna and hard-wire power connection.
+The fleet model has a NMO antenna and hard-wire power connection.
 Everything else is the same as the standard auto model.

 If you have other antennas you’d like to try with the Drive Reach, you should know that the Drive Reach has SMB coax connectors and not F-Type connection.
 To connect antennas with F-type connectors, you’ll have to purchase an adapter like this one to convert the F-type coax antenna connector to the SMB coax connection on the Drive Reach.